sure-trust/G1_DSA_CPlusPlus/README.md

 This repository is designed to support the G1 Data Structures and Algorithms with C++ training program at SURE Trust.
 It follows the below mentioned organization structure:

-- **Notes**: An archive of  notes and course materials provided by our trainer - Lijo Joseph.
 - **Mini Projects**: A repository holding code files of the mini projects undertaken during the course.
 - **Final Project**: A comprehensive compilation of code files and resources of the final projects.
 - **Course Reports**: A repository containing course reports authored by students, documenting their individual progress and experiential insights.